-California law, pursuant to Health & Safety Code Sections §11480 & §11481, requires proposed research projects using certain opioid, stimulant, and hallucinogenic drugs classified as Schedule I and Schedule II Controlled Substances as their main study drug(s), to be reviewed and authorized by the Research Advisory Panel of California in the Attorney General's Office.
+California law, pursuant to Health & Safety Code Sections §11480 & §11481, requires proposed research studies using certain opioid, stimulant, and hallucinogenic drugs classified as Schedule I and Schedule II Controlled Substances as their main study drug(s), to be reviewed and authorized by the Research Advisory Panel of California in the Attorney General's Office.
 See the Guidelines page for specific criteria.

-The Research Advisory Panel primarily seeks to ensure the safety and protection of participating human research subjects and adequate security of the controlled substances used in the study.
+The Research Advisory Panel of California primarily seeks to ensure the safety and protection of participating human research subjects and adequate security of the controlled substances used in the study.
 The Panel Members evaluate the scientific validity of each proposed project, and may reject proposals where the research is poorly conceived, would produce conclusions of little scientific value, or would not justify the exposure of California subjects to the risk of research.

 During calendar year 2022, the Panel reviewed seventy new and substantially amended research submissions.
 Thirty-six new and eighteen amended studies were approved by the Panel.
 Among the new approved studies, six studies were Academic or Independent research studies, four studies were Multi-Center Clinical Drug Trial research studies, and two studies were on the Treatment of Controlled Substance Use Disorder.
 The Panel also approved twenty-four new Non-Human research projects.

 At the end of 2022, the Research Advisory Panel of California was monitoring one hundred and thirty-two research studies.